ieru/youtube-gatherer/README.txt

 1. Uncompress all files in one folder.
-Ex: C:\YoutubeGatherer
+Ex: C:\YoutubeCollector

 2. Once you execute the exe file, the application open your default Internet browser to ask for permissions within Google Account.
 The account related with this compilation is: